kurukut/BookCollection/src/readme.md

-# tools and framework used
+# Tools and framework used

 1. typeorm
    opensource